oscovida/oscovida/tools/pelican/content/team.md

-Following early work by [Hans Fangohr](http://fangohr.github.io), members of the European research project [Photon and Neutron Open Science Cloud (PANOSC)](http://panosc.eu) and the Data Analysis Group of [European XFEL](https://xfel.eu) contribute and sustain the project here.
+Following early work by [Hans Fangohr](http://fangohr.github.io), members of the European research project [Photon and Neutron Open Science Cloud (PANOSC)](http://panosc.eu) and the Data Analysis Group of [European XFEL](https://xfel.eu) contribute to the project here.